dotzenith/dotconfig/README.md

    <details>
    <summary><strong>WezTerm</strong></summary>

-   > Window decorations for WezTerm are turned off since I use a tiling WM.
+   Window decorations for WezTerm are turned off since I use a tiling WM.
 You may want to adjust that setting if you're not using a tiling WM.

    </details>

    <details>
    <summary><strong>Zsh</strong></summary>

-   > A zsh directory can be stored in `~/.config/zsh/` by adding the following to `~/.zshenv`
+   Zsh config files can be stored in `~/.config/zsh/` by adding the following to `~/.zshenv`
    ```sh
    ZDOTDIR=$HOME/.config/zsh
    ```

-   > The zsh config uses starship and fzf
+   The zsh config uses starship and fzf
    ```sh
    brew install starship fzf
    ```

-   > The config also assumes that the `.fzf.zsh` file is in `~/.config/fzf/`
+   The config also assumes that the `.fzf.zsh` file is in `~/.config/fzf/`

-   > The zsh-functions file is used for plugins, so it's important to keep it in your `zsh` directory.
+   The zsh-functions file is used for plugins, so it's important to keep it in your `zsh` directory.

-   > zsh might throw a warning about insecure directories, this can be resolved by running the following command.
+   zsh might throw a warning about insecure directories, this can be resolved by running the following command.
    ```sh
    compaudit | xargs chmod g-w
    ```